JimCodified/12factor/02_dependencies.md

 ## What does that mean for our application ?

-The example voting application is a polyglot application that uses java, python and node,js to implement the services that make up the application.
-Declaration are done in pom.xml, requirements.txt and package.json file.
+The example voting application is a polyglot application that uses Java, python and node.js to implement the services that make up the application.
+Declarations are done in pom.xml, requirements.txt and package.json file.

 Let's look at the dependencies in each service.